-Nestled on the eastern shore of Joe Pool Lake, Cedar Hill State Park is about twenty miles and two hundred years away from downtown Dallas.
-In addition to numerous outdoor activities, the Park has several nice RV campgrounds.
-So, it is an ideal place for RVers to go for a day or a weekend.
+Nestled on the eastern shore of Joe Pool Lake, Cedar Hill State Park is about twenty miles, and two hundred years away from downtown Dallas, Texas.
+In addition to numerous outdoor activities, the park has several nice RV campgrounds, making it an ideal place for RVers to go for a day or longer.

-One of the newest Parks in the Texas Parks and Wildlife System opened in 1991 after the state spent almost ten years developing the land.
-Visitors can do more than experience Texas wilderness through activities like hiking and fishing.
-The one-of-a-kind Penn Farm Agricultural Center also helps visitors understand more about what life was once like in the rural hills outside Dallas.
+Opened in 1991, it is one of the newest parks in the Texas Parks and Wildlife System, after the state spent close to a decade developing the land.
+Visitors can experience the rich Texas wilderness through activities like hiking, camping, and fishing.
+The one-of-a-kind Penn Farm Agricultural History Center helps visitors understand the evolution of farming.
+It's been over 100 years since the Penn family lived and worked there, but the center continues to celebrate the Penn family's farming history.

-If you want a break from the tranquil setting of the lake and park, there are numerous shopping and dining opportunities about five miles away.
-The Dallas-Fort Worth metroplex beckons some people as well.
+If you want a break from the tranquil setting of the lake and park, there are numerous shopping and dining opportunities only about five miles away.
+The Dallas-Fort Worth metroplex is also an appealing place to visit, as it offers sports, museums, music, restaurants, an amusement park, and so much more.

 RV Rentals in Cedar Hill State Park